 The Business Administration major is available through the Path to Purple Program at WSU-Rochester.
 See the Business Administration (BURC) - BS Major (Rochester) section for the articulation of this program.

 General Education Intensive Requirements

 Students may use intensive courses to satisfy both General Education Program (GEP) and major requirements.
 Intensive courses will usually be in the student’s major or minor program.
-The following are offered as GEP intensive courses in the Political Science and Public Administration Department:
+The following are offered as GEP intensive courses:

 Math/Critical Analysis (◆)

 Intensive courses that can be used to satisfy major/minor requirements are identified in the lists of required courses and electives.